bborn/Curbly-DIY-Photobooth/README.txt

 4. Saves the photos to the guest's folder (individually)
 5. Combines the three photos into a vertical strip
 6. Prints the strip
-7. Sleeps the computer, using the pictures taken so far as the screensaver

-To make the screensaver part work, you need to change your system preferences to use the correct folder as the source for the screensaver.

-1. Open 'System Preferences' > 'Desktop & Screensaver'
-2. Click the '+' button in the left column under the 'Screen Savers' list
-3. Select 'Add a Folder of Pictures'
-4. Choose the CurblyPhotoboothPictures folder ( Username > Pictures > CurblyPhotoBoothPictures)
-5. Quick 'System Preferences'

 Requirements: